 Each item in your cart (non virtual) is sent to the UPS API.
 Quotes for all items are combined to calculate the final cost.
 Only the weight is required, but also entering product dimensions produces a more accurate quote.
 For even more accuracy, we recommend the box packer method.

 To use this method add a new product then scroll down to Product Data > Shipping to enter the product dimensions.

 Pack into boxes with weights and dimensions (Recommended) ↑ Back to top

 Using this method, you create your own custom box sizes in UPS Settings.
 The extension uses the weight/dimensions of products added to the cart, filling the custom box size from smallest to largest based on volume and size, then sends the number of boxes/size to the UPS API for a shipping estimate.
-We recommend using both product weight and dimensions for this option to accurately calculate what boxes are needed.
+Both product weight and dimensions are needed for this option to accurately calculate what boxes are needed.

 Selecting this option you must follow the steps listed below for UPS Packaging or Custom Box Packing for this method to work.

 UPS offers standard boxes for shipping.
 UPS Packaging:

 Start typing the package you want to include, and it auto-populates the field for you.